Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

 where $n$ is any integer.

-At this point, we remark that even when we treat $\mathcal R(\chi)$ as the parametrizing function of the problem, it cannot be chosen arbitrarily, because Eq.~\ref{eq:E} implies that its derivative must be a function within $[-1,1]$ at all times.
-Furthermore, the robustness condition Eq.~\ref{eq:bcf-alpha} for $\alpha(\chi)$ translates into a boundary condition on $\mathcal R'(\chi)/\sin^2(2\chi)$.
+At this point, besides these boundary conditions, we remark that if we treat $\mathcal R(\chi)$ as the fundamental parameterizing function of the problem, it still cannot be chosen arbitrarily during the intermediate times $\chi \in (0,\chi_f)$, because Eq.~\eqref{eq:R} implies that its derivative must be a function within $[-1,1]$ at all times.
+Also, ensuring that $\Phi'(\chi)$ remains finite requires special care; a straightforward way to achieve this is to require that